 Here are some examples from my audio resume.

 For a couple of years I hosted and produced an indie music podcast.
-The show, called Indiescrete, featured independent and small label artists, and I contacted and received permission from each band to play their music, so as not to distribute any tracks without permission.
+The show, called Indiescrete, featured independent and small label artists, and I contacted and received permission from each band to play their music.
 The site includes links to all the artists’ MySpace pages.
 Here are two sample programs.

 This Normal Life